Loudness Normalization: The Future of File-Based Playback

 Apple has successfully implemented loudness normalization in its Sound Check algorithm for iTunes and supported portable players.
 A similar open system, known as ReplayGain, is also available for other players.

-The adoption of BS.1770-2 by these systems would be advantageous in the sense that music normalization would then be based on one international standard for loudness measurement.
+The adoption of BS.1770-2 by these systems would be advantageous, as it would ensure that music normalization is based on a single international standard for loudness measurement.

 ON by Default